Travelling to Siquijor and wondering where to stay in Siquijor Island?

 RMB Guest House

 Rooms sleep a maximum of four people and come with one double bed, with extra beds chargeable.
-(Children up to 6 years old can stay for free when using the existing bed.)

 Click here for the latest prices.